Random Feature Spiking Neural Networks: Introduction

-In summary, our main contributions include:\\ \textbf{Data-driven Sampling Algorithm for \textit{SNN}s.} To the best of our knowledge, this study is among the first to apply the \textit{RFM} paradigm to \textit{SNN}s and the first ever to propose a data-driven sampling method for joint learning of weights and temporal parameters.\\ \textbf{Theoretical Discussion and Empirical Evaluation.} We provide a thorough theoretical discussion of the proposed method, validated by numerical experiments.\\ \textbf{High Performance Initialisation.} Our numerical experiments show that using the proposed method as an initialisation strategy for gradient-based training leads to higher performance in fewer epochs.
+In short, current approaches for training \textit{SNN}s based on surrogate gradient approximations suffer from being computationally expensive and introducing poorly understood systematic biases.
+We address this problem by solving simple surrogate objectives for the trainable parameters which do not require approximating or backpropagating spike-function gradients. \\ In summary, our main contributions include:\\ \textbf{Data-driven Sampling Algorithm for \textit{SNN}s.} To the best of our knowledge, this study is among the first to apply the \textit{RFM} paradigm to \textit{SNN}s and the first ever to propose a data-driven sampling method for joint learning of weights and temporal parameters.\\ \textbf{Theoretical Discussion and Empirical Evaluation.} We provide a thorough theoretical discussion of the proposed method, validated by numerical experiments.\\ \textbf{High Performance Initialisation.} Our numerical experiments show that using the proposed method as an initialisation strategy for gradient-based training leads to higher performance in fewer epochs.